opendocsg/slw-judgments-backfill/2017_SGHCR_6/report.md

 (which concern the validity of the entire patent) are before the Registrar, as well as the attendant risks of inconsistent decisions arising from such a bifurcation.
 It would generally also help to streamline proceedings within a single forum, and possibly reduce the resources expended in resolving the dispute.

 45     I am fortified in this view by numerous examples of cases where revocation proceedings have been brought by way of a counterclaim and dealt with by the High Court.
-The examples cited by Ms Leow include _Main-Line Corporate Holdings Ltd v DBS Bank Ltd_ [2012] 4 SLR 147, _Dextra Asia Co Ltd and another v Mariwu Industrial Co (S) Pte Ltd and another suit_ [2006] 2 SLR(R) 154 and _V-Pile Technology (Luxembourg) SA and others v Peck Brothers Construction Pte Ltd_ [1997] 3 SLR(R) 981.
+The examples cited by Ms Leow include _Main-Line Corporate Holdings Ltd v DBS Bank Ltd_ <span class="citation">[2012] 4 SLR 147</span>, _Dextra Asia Co Ltd and another v Mariwu Industrial Co (S) Pte Ltd and another suit_ <span class="citation">[2006] 2 SLR(R) 154</span> and _V-Pile Technology (Luxembourg) SA and others v Peck Brothers Construction Pte Ltd_ <span class="citation">[1997] 3 SLR(R) 981</span>.
 It has also been observed in _A Guide to Patent Law in Singapore_ (Alban Kang gen ed) (Sweet &

 Maxwell, 2nd Ed, 2009) at paragraph 8.2.2, that “more often than not, issues relating to the revocation of a patent are heard in the courts rather than before the Registrar”.